-- 5. The data reduction fails at bias or dark reduction step.
-What can I do?
-Please make sure you have at least five input bias and five input dark frames. - 6.
-The data reduction fails at led-ff reduction step.
-What can I do?
-Please make sure you have at least five input led-ff frames for each exposure time.
-You need at least two set of frames with different exposure time. - 7.
-The data reduction fails at the flat reduction step.
+4. The data reduction fails at the flat reduction step.
 What I can do?
 Please report this problem indicating the full input data set ARCFILE list.
 You probably have a problematic order determination frames.
-Usually changing the raw orderdef frames (or removing from the input directory the problematic ones, if you have alternative ones) and restarting the full data reduction solves the problem. - Another possible source of flat recipe failure is to have in input less than five input flats for each fibre, or a different number of input flats for each fibre.
+Usually changing the raw orderdef frames (or removing from the input directory the problematic ones, if you have alternative ones) and restarting the full data reduction solves the problem.

+Another possible source of flat recipe failure is to have in input less than five input flats for each fibre, or a different number of input flats for each fibre.
 Usual input setting expects ten input raw flats for fibre A and ten for fiber B. This could be due to an incomplete template.
-You may decide to remove the problematic input flats of that template (the frames with common TPL.START) and use flat frames of the same setting (INS.MODE and DET.BINX) acquired properly by another successful template execution. - 8.
-"Why the recipe parameters that I specify to "Use the parameters above as initial values in subsequent executions of this recipe" in the interactive window are not used by the recipe?
-This can happen if the dataset has been already reduced in the past.
-The standard behavior for a recipe in interactive actors is to re-use the parameters from the last execution, that are stored in a database.
-This can happen if the dataset has been already reduced in the past.
-The standard behaviour for a recipe with interactive options is to re-use the parameters from the last execution, that are stored in a databasa.
-This behavior can be changed by editing the configuration of the RecipeLooper actor of each interactive actor and change the "Get initial params from DB" from 'true' to 'false'.
-Then, the recipe uses the default parameters or those specified by the user when selecting the option "Use the parameters above as initial values in subsequent executions of this recipe". - 9.
-I have a data reduction problem different from the one listed in this tutorial.
+You may decide to remove the problematic input flats of that template (the frames with common TPL.START) and use flat frames of the same setting (INS.MODE and DET.BINX) acquired properly by another successful template execution.

+5. "Why the recipe parameters that I specify to "Use the parameters above as initial values in subsequent executions of this recipe" in the interactive window are not used by the recipe?

+This can happen if the global parameter "Get initial params from DB" in the main workflow canvas is set to "true" and the dataset has been already reduced in the past.
+In this way, the parameters used in the last successful run will be used instead of those specified via the interactive windows.
+Se the "Get initial params from DB" to "false" if you want to use different recipe parameters.

+- 6. I have a data reduction problem different from the one listed in this tutorial.
 What I can do?
 We have listed here only a limited number of data reduction problems we are aware of.
 We kindly ask the user to read the error message(s) and recipe log provided by reflex to try to understand the problem.
 If the origin and solution of the problem not clear and not already described in this tutorial, follow the next steps.
 You may run into a different problem, in which case: - Provide a short description of the problem. - Provide the error log if available (e.g. from reflex) or at least the full error message that is reported by the reflex widget reporting t hat an error occurred. - Indicate the recipe affected. - Include the full data set list (all ARCFILEs involved in the reduction of your DataSet). - If the problem is in the reflex GUI please provide a snapshot. - If the problem concerns data reduction quality or is an unexpected results. - Please collect all problems by category: installation, robustness, reduction quality, reflex, unexpected behaviour/result, improvement. - Please report data reduction problems to https://support.eso.org.

-10. Should I expect the FWHM of the cross-correlation function (CCF) of HARPS to be larger than that of ESPRESSO on the same target, due to ESPRESSO's higher resolution?
+7. Should I expect the FWHM of the cross-correlation function (CCF) of HARPS to be larger than that of ESPRESSO on the same target, due to ESPRESSO's higher resolution?